okh252/Olivia-Holmes/README.md

 <details>
 <summary> Training Videos and Labs Completed </summary>
   <ul><li> Power BI Desktop Data Transformations </li>
-    - Focused on imrpving data quality in order to make meaningful visualations
+    - Focused on imrpving data quality in order to make meaningful visualations <br>
     - Included typifying columnns, sliptting columns, and merging queries
   <li> Power BI Desktop Modeling  </li>
-    - Emphasized how to utilize tables and data relationships
+    - Emphasized how to utilize tables and data relationships <br>
-    - Learned how to utilize the measure function for data to improve quality
+    - Learned how to utilize the measure function for data to improve quality <br>
-    - Created Calculated Columns based off of Data given
+    - Created Calculated Columns based off of Data given <br>
   <li> Power BI Desktop Visualiztion </li>
-    - Focused on how to best organize Data as it is imported, including
+    - Focused on how to best organize Data as it is imported, including <br>
-      - How to Align Data
+      - How to Align Data <br>
-      - Hierarchies within the Data
+      - Hierarchies within the Data <br>
-      - Visual Relationships between Data
+      - Visual Relationships between Data <br>
   <li> Power BI Service </li>
     - Educated on how to feature Questions, Share a Dashbaord, and how to upload information onto the Power BI service
   <li> Working with Excel </li>